-Host a Brunch Bridal Shower - inspiration for hosting a brunch bridal display shower and party etiquette.
+Host a Brunch Bridal Shower - inspiration and etiquette for hosting a brunch bridal display shower.

 At the end of June, I hosted a brunch bridal display shower for my sister who is getting married at the end of September.